bmillham/nfl-epg/README.md

 \
 The --next-game option will add EPG entries with Next Game: Team info\
 before the games scheduled time.
 If you do not use this option\
-then there will only be a EPG entry for when the game is scheduled.\
+then there will only be an EPG entry for when the game is scheduled.\
 \
 The --local-info option will try to find the game description from\
 local channels instead of the generic entry found on the sports channels.\